 Explore areas of law that matter to you.
 Wake Forest University School of Law offers a variety of summer learning opportunities for rising second-year and third-year JD students.

-Each summer, Wake Forest School of Law offers courses taught at our Winston Salem, N.C., campus as well as sychronous and asynchronous online courses.
+Each summer, Wake Forest School of Law offers online courses as well as residential courses taught at our Winston-Salem campus.

 Put legal theory into action through field placements.
 Spend your summer gaining practical experience from employers while earning course credit.View Externships »